aggerritsen/T-SIMGroveShield/README.md

 # T-SIM Grove shield (ESP32 / ESP32-S3)

-This repository contains a **clean, deterministic UART/I2C/GPIO baseline** used to validate reliable communication between **LilyGO T-SIM boards** and other board using a generic T-SIM Grove Shield.
+This repository contains a **clean, deterministic UART/I2C/GPIO baseline** used to validate reliable communication between **LilyGO T-SIM boards** and other boards using a generic T-SIM Grove Shield.
 This shield also provides a male header connector for the XIAO slot of the Seeed Grove Vision AI V2 board.

 The focus of this development is **transport correctness**, not application logic.
 It provides a proven foundation for later integration of camera frames, AI inference data, or other high-volume payloads and the pilot of actuators like relays, DC or stepper motors and other I2C perhiphials development board.